 - Cooldown: How long to wait before running a new scenario after one has just occurred.
 Note that since the scenarios are run at random intervals, this value only guarantees the minimum amount of chaos-free time after a scenario has been run.

-On the left side of the interface, there is a light which will illuminate when a scenario is running.
+On the left side of the interface, there is a light that will illuminate when a scenario is running.
 Below this light is a panic button, which will stop the current scenario if you find it to be too overwhelming for your system.

 Free Download: ChaosChimp VST